adrianskelton/project3/README.md

 [Colorama](https://pypi.org/project/colorama/) - Used for the colours in the terminal\
 [Code Spell Checker v2.20.3](https://opencollective.com/code-spell-checker)Addon for VSCode used to check spelling\
-[Lucid Chart](https://www.lucidchart.com/pages/) - Used for making the flowchart seen in this readme
+[Lucid Chart](https://www.lucidchart.com/pages/) - Used for making the flowchart seen in this readme\
+VSCodes spell checker addon was used to check for spelling errors

 ### **Languages Used**